MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-backup-reference.md

  - **Infrastructure Backup Controller**
  The Infrastructure Backup Controller is instantiated with and resides in every Azure Stack Cloud.
  - **Backup Resource Provider**
- The Backup Resource Provider (Backup RP) is composed of the user interface and application program interfaces (API)s exposing basic backup functionality for Azure Stack infrastructure.
+ The Backup Resource Provider (Backup RP) is composed of the user interface and APIs exposing basic backup functionality for Azure Stack infrastructure.

 #### Infrastructure Backup Controller